Recent news

 Leaders of recent successful Twinning projects from 15 different research fields in Estonia gathered at a conference to introduce their projects and show how the projects have benefited from collaborating with the best in their research field.
 The conference is also a place where project implementers can exchange experience, but also inspire and encourage new applicants.

-EXOHOST wp5 lead Laurits Leedjärv introduced aims and gained experience in the project.
+EXOHOST WP5 lead Laurits Leedjärv introduced aims and gained experience in the project.

-laurits twinning
+laurits

 School visit: Heleri Ramler at Rannu School science day (link) / 24.03.2023